Moiup/vulkan-steps/Tutorial/environment_configuration.md

  - [GLFW](https://www.glfw.org/)
  - [GLM](https://github.com/g-truc/glm)

-However, the code written in this tutorial is made for Windows, you might need to adapt some parts for the over operating systems.
+However, the code written in this tutorial is made for Windows, you might need to adapt some parts for the other operating systems.

 | Previous | Next |
 |---|---|